-We believe that data can be transformational – in the hands of empowered citizens, advocates and policy-makers who know how to use it.
-Through data, Global Health 50/50 seeks to open the door towards transparency, self-reflection and public awareness on issues of gender and gender inequality in global health.
+In the hands of empowered citizens, advocates and policy-makers who know how to use it, data can be transformational.
+Through evidence and data, Global Health 50/50 seeks to open the door towards radical transparency, self-reflection and public awareness on issues of gender and gender inequality in global health.
 And in doing so, foster change.

-In response to Global Health 50/50 findings and recommendations, global organisations are making commitments, taking action and sharing progress on how they are improving gender-related policies and practices.
+The global health sector is responding to our findings and recommendations.
+Global organisations are making commitments, taking action and sharing progress on how they are improving gender-related policies and practices.

-The Global Health 50/50 Celebrating Change brochure (November 2018) also provides a snapshot of organisational commitments and progress towards gender-responsive policies and programmes.
+In November 2018, Global Health 50/50 launched its Celebrating Change campaign.
+We encouraged organisations to make a public commitment relating to the indicators in our Gender and Health Index.
+Our accompanying brochure provides a snapshot of organisational commitments and progress towards gender-responsive policies and programmes.

 In response to the #GH5050Challenge, these organisations have made the following commitments along the seven domains of the 2018 Global Health 50/50 Report: